Totchinuko/apiconan.totchinuko.fr/patches/custom.1.5.x.md

     - RA: Character Customisation
     - Aquilonian Passion Body

+`1.5.11`
+- Added a toggle to prevent the generation of preset thumbnails
+- Added a button to randomize the identity of accessories.
+This can be useful after duplicating an accessory profile, so custom does not concider them identical.
+- When changing the bone of an accessory, the accessory will remain in its position
+- Added an accessory menu button to snap back on the bone origin.

 ## Bug Fixes
 `1.5.0`
 - Lock the breast and butt physics to the original default min/max slider values, and remove their customization.
 This was know to provock serious issues if values outside of their boudarie were used.